 Stone Garden is not open to the public due to COVID restrictions.

-Location: 55 Mowry Ave, Fremont (behind the Mission Valley Veterinary Clinic)
+Location: 55 Mowry Ave near Mission Blvd behind the Mission Valley Veterinary Clinic.

 Parking: Please parallel park to Mowry on on the side of the Vet Clinic.
 Parking in front of the Vet Clinic is for their clients only.